Open-CMSIS-Pack/devtools/tools/toolbox/docs/installation.md

 ## Configuration

-It is required to customize the installation for the actual setup of your development enviornment as described in the following:
+It is required to customize the installation for the actual setup of your development environment as described in the following:

 ### ./etc/setup